LiliaFramework/Lilia/documentation/docs/hooks/world_environment.md

 Checks if a player can open a bag's inventory panel.

+**When Called**

+This hook is triggered when:
+- A player attempts to open a bag inventory
+- Before bag panel is displayed
+- When bag access permissions are evaluated
+- During bag interaction checks

 **Parameters**

 * `client` (*Player*): Player attempting to open the panel.